FREE U.S. SHIPPING30-DAY MONEY BACK GUARANTEE

 Walk any marina dock in North America and you will see both materials tied up side by side -- a polished fiberglass center console three slips down from a bare aluminum jon boat, a fiberglass cruiser across from an aluminum landing craft.
 The fiberglass vs aluminum boat debate has run for decades, and it persists because neither material wins outright.
 Each excels in situations where the other falls short.

-This comparison breaks down the six factors that matter most when selecting hull material for a new boat purchase: maintenance requirements, durability, weight, repair cost, corrosion resistance, and aesthetic finish.
+This comparison breaks down the key factors that matter most when selecting hull material: maintenance, durability, weight, repair cost, corrosion resistance, ride quality, noise, and aesthetic finish.

 Detailed Breakdown